Jhemili/Jhemili/README.md

 - 👋 Hi, I’m @Jhemili
 - 🌱 My first steps on git
-- 🌱 I’m currently learning JAVA OOP
+- 🌱 I’m currently learning JAVA OOP and CSS✨

 <!---
 Jhemili/Jhemili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.